 Here’s how to do it

 - First, you’ll want to dye the rice.
-I put some rice in a plastic Ziploc bag, added a little bit of green liquid watercolor and shook it until all of the rice was the color that I wanted.
+I put some rice in a plastic Ziploc bag, added a little bit of green liquid watercolor, and shook it until all of the rice was the color that I wanted.
 You’ll want to start with a very small amount of liquid watercolor and slowly add more until you get the desired shade.

 - Remember to double-check that the bag is completely sealed and that you’re dying enough rice to cover the bottom of your activity tub.
 It might be easier if you do it in a few small batches.

 - After that, I lined the cookie sheet with wax paper and dumped the rice out onto the cookie sheet.
-You’ll need to spread it out some so that it dries.
+You’ll need to spread it out so that it dries.

-Like I said, this is one of those totally simple, open-ended activities that will provide hours of fun for your preschoolers.
+This is one of those totally simple, open-ended activities that will provide hours of fun for your preschoolers.